 Cumbrian falls Aira Force appears in local waterfall folklore.
 Its name come from Old Norse.
 Eyrr refers to a gravel bank and á means river.
 Fors is a waterfall.
 So Aira Force basically means the waterfall on the gravel bank river.
 Fors became Force, explaining the choice of ‘Force’ for various waterfalls in northern England (such as High Force).

 After visiting Aira Force, Samuel Taylor Coleridge wrote in 1799, “What a sight it is to look on such a cataract.
 The wheels that circumvolve in it, the leaping up and plunging forward of that infinity of pearls and glass bulbs.
-The continual change in the matter, the perpetual sameness of the form”.
+The continual change in the matter, the perpetual sameness of the form” (quoted in Symington 2015).
 The animation and sheer force of such falls could explain the fascination for waterfall folklore.

 A castle once stood near the Force.
 Its lord had a daughter named Emma, who was engaged to the noble knight, Sir Eglamore.
 Our plucky knight left to fight on the continent but his absence made Emma ill.

 The legend claims Sir Eglamore moved into a nearby cave to live out his days as a hermit.
+According to the story, reports of a ghost near Aira Force refer to Emma (Westwood 2005: 123).
 Some think this legend inspired William Wordsworth’s poem, The Somnambulist.

 There’s an island in the nearby fjord where men would go to collect eggs.
-According to the legend, on one summer journey, a storm hit.
+According to the legend, on one summer journey, a storm hit (Arctic Adventures 2021).
 The men leave one of their number behind, meaning to come back for him later.
 They can’t get back until the spring, and they assume their friend is dead.

 Imagine their surprise when they reach the island and they meet the man.
 He looks fine but doesn’t tell them how he survived on the island all winter.